Piping and plumbing fitting: Elbow

 An elbow is installed between two lengths of pipe (or tubing) to allow a change of direction, usually a 90° or 45° angle; 22.5° elbows are also available.
 The ends may be machined for butt welding, threaded (usually female), or socketed.
 When the ends differ in size, it is known as a reducing (or reducer) elbow.

+Clarity on the difference between plumbing terminologies and geometric angles:

+In plumbing, the term "45-degree elbow" for example, refers to the angle of bend from the original straight pipe position (0 degrees) to the new position (45 degrees), not the actual angle formed by the joint.

+On a protractor, the actual angle of the above joint is 135 degrees, an obtuse angle.

+This naming convention applies to other plumbing elbows, such as: